oneillka/cl-adv/README.md

 This tutorial assumes that you have already installed the [Intel® Distribution of OpenVINO™ toolkit 2019 R2.0 for Linux*](https://software.intel.com/openvino-toolkit/choose-download/free-download-linux) into the default */opt/intel/openvino* directory.
 If you have installed the toolkit to a different directory, you will need to change the directory paths that include "*/opt/intel/openvino*" in the commands below to point to your installation directory.

 The Intel® Distribution of OpenVINO™ toolkit includes the [Model Optimizer](https://docs.openvinotoolkit.org/2019_R2/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html).
 This tutorial uses a TensorFlow framework model and assumes that you have already configured the Model Optimizer for use with TensorFlow.
-If you did not configure the Model Optimizer for all the frameworks or not for TensorFlow explicitly during installation, be sure to do so following the steps for [Configuring the Model Optimizer](https://docs.openvinotoolkit.org/2019_R2/_docs_MO_DG_prepare_model_Config_Model_Optimizer.html) before proceeding.
+If you did not, be sure to follow the steps for [Configuring the Model Optimizer](https://docs.openvinotoolkit.org/2019_R2/_docs_MO_DG_prepare_model_Config_Model_Optimizer.html) before proceeding.

 After installing the Intel® Distribution of OpenVINO™ toolkit, the *classification_sample_async* executable binary will be located in the directory *~/inference_engine_samples_build/intel64/Release*.
 This tutorial will use the *classification_sample_async* executable to run the example model.